Published February 17, 2025 | Updated April 14, 2026

 That time when White Castle was in Omaha…

-The hamburger chain was founded in Wichita, KS by Walter A. Anderson.
+The hamburger chain was founded in Wichita, Kansas, by Walter A. Anderson.
 He had run food stands in the area as far back as 1916 and opened his first diner in a converted streetcar.
-By 1921 he teamed up with Edgar Ingram, an insurance salesman and real estate agent and together they formed White Castle.
+By 1921, he teamed up with Edgar Ingram, an insurance salesman and real estate agent, and together they formed White Castle.
 It is largely credited with being the first fast food chain.

 White Castle sliders made a return for one day as part of a fundraiser for the Millard Swim Club in 1985.
-The school received permission to sell the burgers within a 100-mile radius of Omaha.
-Each case of 60 burgers were sold for $29.92.
+The club received permission to sell the burgers within a 100-mile radius of Omaha.
+Each case of 60 burgers was sold for $29.92.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!